 For the objective of this paper, adaptation of the product is define as the degree to which its elements (brand, design, label, product line, and quality) are adapted to the external markets in order to adjust to the differences in the environment, consumer behavior, standards of use, and competitiveness (Griffith, Lee, Chang, & Calantone, 2014).
-Therefore, adaptation incorporates the adoption of particular strategies in each market, where the organization adapts its marketing mix to each environment.
+Therefore, adaptation market, where the organization adapts its marketing mix to each environment.
 It incorporates the customization of strategies for different regions, based upon different factors.
 Adaptation is the adoption of marketing strategies with no common elements.
 Adapted governance strategies were expected to facilitate efficient and effective cooperation, and thereby improve export performance (Griffith et al., 2014).
 Vinícius et al (2011) study found the following: